-If you exercise on a regular basis, you have no doubt faced some sort of nagging pain.
+If you exercise on a regular basis, you have no doubt faced some sort of nagging pain and inflammation.
 It could be your sore shoulder after lifting weights.
 It might be a swollen Achilles tendon or burning IT band after running.

 If you don’t think you suffered any structural damage and think you just have inflammation, are there steps you can take to decrease your pain?

 Take a few days off to relieve inflammation.